komplexb/notifyer-electron/README.md

 - Clicking the notification opens the app.
 - The app displays a preview text snippet (**max 300 characters**) for each note.
 - Clicking the **note title** in the app opens the source note in the OneNote client or web app.
-- Disabled fields means you can't change that setting just yet.
+- Disabled fields mean you can't change that setting just yet.

 ## Build Setup*